UoB-HPC/hpc-course-getting-started/5_Performance_Analysis_Tools.md

 ## Other notable tools

-The tools in this section aren't available on BlueCrystal or as free download, so you will likely not be able to use them.
+The tools in this section **aren't available on BlueCrystal or as free download, so you will likely not be able to use them**.
 However, they are important in the wider HPC context, so we mention them for completeness.

 ### Cray tools